linalopes/creativity-in-vitro/_posts/2025-05-02-reimagining-eeg-data-for-collective-listening.md

 date: 2025-05-02
 author: lina
 ---
-## Part 1: EEG Data Sharing and Analysis Platforms
+## EEG Data Sharing and Analysis Platforms

 Below is a mapping of major platforms that facilitate **EEG data sharing** and/or **analysis**.
 We list both open-source and proprietary (with preference to open platforms), including key details for each: